The best patio heaters will give off a warm and cosy light while also keeping hands, feet, and faces from getting too cold in the garden.

 Safety features include a 360-degree tip-over safety switch and it's strong enough to work through all weather types.

-The Maguire & Weir 2KW Electric Garden Patio Heater is a great choice for most gardens.
+The Heatlab 2kW Outdoor Freestanding Electric Quartz Bulb Garden Patio Heaters is a great choice for most gardens.
 It can be adjusted to run at 650W, 1350W, or 2000W, meaning you can leave it running in the background for some added warmth without overheating if you wish.